leopoldek/Glow-Fighter/README.md

 # Glow Fighter
 ![Main Menu Image](https://media.giphy.com/media/l4EoYA2EkVNy6IyZO/giphy.gif "Main Menu")

 Glow Fighter is an arcade shooter written in Java using LibGDX.
 It runs on desktop and on the web.
+[Play online here](https://mr-slurpy.github.io/projects/glow-fighter/).

 ## Setup
 Clone this repository.
 If you just want to run the project, open the command line and navigate to the local repository and type `gradlew desktop:run`.
 For setup in an IDE: